Likaz19/financepro-contact-f/PRD.md

 - **Icon Selection**:
   - CheckCircle (Phosphor) for success confirmation
+  - Warning (Phosphor) for error alerts
-  - ArrowRight/ArrowLeft for navigation buttons (optional enhancement)
+  - PencilSimple (Phosphor) for edit buttons on confirmation screen

 - **Spacing**: Consistent use of Tailwind spacing scale - gap-6 between form sections, gap-4 for checkbox groups, px-8 py-6 for card padding